 6. Invest in Products and Services that Benefit Women and Girls

 As well as investing in women entrepreneurs, invest in products that benefit women and girls.
 These include those that ease household and caregiving or improved safety for women; improve health and education for women and products that mitigate problems often disproportionately impacting women such as access to energy, clean water, safe housing.

 To women globally, I say embrace technology, it is your future.
 We must create the enabling environment for women to work in technology.
 Tech generally is an ideal area for women, because it allows them flexible working hours and arrangements.
 We need to help women and girls across the world to create their own future.
 If we think less about what others think and more about what we can do, individually and collectively – we will succeed.
 The next generation of women will be better off because technology will enable flexible working conditions and even transform childcare.

 Technology innovation is how we can change the world, create new and better things, and solve complex problems.
 It is about breaking the rules and creating new rules.
 The world is changing at an exponential pace never before experienced by humankind.
 Smart phones can give answers in seconds.
 Traditional concepts of ownership are changing assets can be now tokenized.
 Invest in women and technology, a game changer for anyone who is thinking about transforming women’s lives.
-“When women and girls are empowered with technology, the whole world benefits”
+“When we empower women through technology, the whole world benefits”.